UoA-CARES/gymnasium_envrionments/README.md

 python3 viewer_example.py
 ```
 DM control suite have a built-in viewer function(viewer_launch), providing visualization during training.
 The function can run a policy and display the trianing process.
 See https://github.com/deepmind/dm_control/tree/main/dm_control/viewer for more information.

+### To train a env policy:

+TODO instructions to be added here